Slammi/myredis/README.md

 # My Redis
 This is a coding project created by me to demonstrate fundamental understanding of software engineering, source control, and the submission/review process involved with working in a collaborative programming environment.
-The goal of this project is to answer the following tech chanllenge prompt:
+The goal of this project is to answer the following tech challenge prompt:

 **Overview:**